znadhiac/znadhiac/README.md

 # Hi, I'm Zulfi Nadhia Cahyani 👋

-**Data Analyst** with an **MSc in Environmental Engineering**, experienced in analyzing real-world datasets using **SQL, Python, Excel,** and **Tableau**.
+**Data Analyst** with an **MSc in Environmental Engineering**, experienced in transforming real-world data into actionable business insights using **SQL, Python, Excel,** and **Tableau**.
 Skilled in data cleaning, exploratory data analysis, visualization, and foundational machine learning.
 I build end-to-end data projects, from data preparation to insight generation, focused on solving real-world problems through data.

 ---